joshbav/2k8s/README.md

 Revision 11-17-18

 This is a script for Enterprise DC/OS 1.12 that will setup two Kubernetes clusters
-This script has only been tested on OS/X and with DC/OS 1.12
+This script has only been tested on OS X and with DC/OS 1.12

 This script will: